mialkin/docs/unix/environment variables.md

 export a=1 | Set environment variable `a` echo $varname | Print value of `varname` environment variable

-## Variables set by user
+## macOS variables set by user

-To open file with variables set by user on macOS run:
+Environment variables set like this are only stored temporally.
+When you exit the running instance of bash by exiting the terminal, they get discarded.
+To save them permanentally, open the file:

 ```sh
 cd